zx80/flask-simple-auth/README.md

   possibly the id can be passed to perm hooks instead of the login? can be managed there as well?
 - reduce cloc?
-- give curl examples in the demo documentation?